razor08/jaysinha.github.io/_pages/about.md

 Research Interests
 =========
 I am broadly interested in Security, Intelligent Systems, and Machine Learning.
-I am currently deeply excited (& working) towards developing neural network architectures and datasets to understand program semantics and using them for in real-world cybersecurity applications.
+I am currently deeply excited (& working) towards developing neural network architectures and datasets to understand program semantics and using them in real-world applications.

 Interested in Collaboration?
 ===========